peteroupc/html3dutil/doc/H3DU.Camera.md

 * `fov` (Type: Number)<br>
     Vertical field of view, in degrees.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.)
 See <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>.
 * `nearZ` (Type: Number)<br>
     The distance from the camera to the near clipping plane.
-See <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>. seen.
+Objects closer than this distance won't be seen.
+See <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>.
 This should be slightly greater than 0.
 * `farZ` (Type: Number)<br>
     The distance from the camera to the far clipping plane.
 Objects beyond this distance will be too far to be seen.
 See <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>.
 * `canvas` (Type: HTMLCanvasElement) (optional)<br>